 New innovations:

-Boots as regular item, spoils, temporarily playing as someone else, figurine collection, sailing, Beedle, Hurricane Spin, parachute-type item (Korok Leaf), stamina meter (when swimming).
+Boots as regular item, spoils, temporarily playing as someone else, figurine collection, sailing, Beedle, Hurricane Spin, parachute-type item (Korok Leaf), stamina meter (when swimming), camera control.

 How it compares to past Zelda games: Similar in 3D format to Ocarina of Time, but with some improvements and a newer, brighter cel-shaded graphical style.